yewstack/yew/CONTRIBUTING.md

 `wasm-pack` automatically downloads the selected webdriver for you.
 If desired, you can download it manually.
 For instructions, please consult the documentation of the webdriver you wish to install.

-You also might want to pass the argument `--mode no-install` to make sure that `wasm-pack` doesn't automatically install something.
+You might want to pass the argument `--mode no-install` to `wasm-pack` to make sure it doesn't try to install something.
+If the webdriver binary is in the path you can use the same command as above to run the tests.
+If not, you need to tell `wasm-pack test` where to find it using the `--geckodriver`, `--chromedriver`, or `--safaridriver` option.
+Run `wasm-pack test --help` to learn more.

 #### Running all tests